horacio9a/mfc-node/README.md

 1. [Node.js](https://nodejs.org/download/release/) used to run mfc-node, hence the name. (tested with node v14.15.4-x64)
 2. [Streamlink](https://github.com/streamlink/streamlink/releases) (tested with the last version 2.0.0)
 3. [ffmpeg](https://www.videohelp.com/software/ffmpeg) It is recommended to install the latest version.
+4. [youtube-dl](https://github.com/ytdl-org/youtube-dl/releases/) It is recommended to install the latest version.

 Setup
 =====